Introduction to Restylane Training

 Directions for Assembly

 Use the thumb and forefinger to hold firmly around both the glass syringe barrel and the Luer-Lok adapter.
 Grasp the needle shield with the other hand.
 To facilitate proper assembly, both push and rotate firmly.
+We will go over the proper assembly technique on your hands-on Restylane training day, as failure can lead to leakage of Restylane.

 Prior to treatment, the patient should avoid taking aspirin, nonsteroidal anti-inflammatory medications, St. John’s Wort, or high doses of Vitamin E supplements.
 These agents may increase bruising and bleeding at the injection site.